brianglass/anastasis/files/thursday matins.md

 Ode 4.
 The Irmos.

-O Christ God, who did not leave the FatherÂ’s bosom and came down to the earth, I have heard of the mystery of your dispensation, and I have glorified you, only lover of mankind.
+O Christ God, who did not leave the Father’s bosom and came down to the earth, I have heard of the mystery of your dispensation, and I have glorified you, only lover of mankind.

 ****